Chapter 30. Lead-Based Paint Activities Regulations

 18VAC15-30-360.
 Training manager and principal instructor documentation.

-The following documents shall be recognized by the board as proof that training managers and principal instructors meet the relevant educational, work experience, and training requirements specifically listed in 18VAC15-30-340:
+The following documents will be recognized by the board as proof that training managers and principal instructors meet the applicable educational, work experience, and training requirements specifically listed in 18VAC15-30-340:

 1. Official academic transcripts or diplomas as proof of meeting the educational requirements.